AndreaDejanGrande/Triglav/doc/FAQ.md

 # FAQ

-## Why don't you provide binaries?

-Binaries are a hassle to maintain.
-On Linux, they should be provided by your distribution's package manager anyway.
-Running an unoptimised binary gives a minor performance penalty.
-Running binaries from untrusted providers is a security risk.
-There has not been sufficient community interest to provide distributed determininstic builds.

 ## Where are the step-by-step installation instructions for Linux?

 A generic description of the build process is in `README.md`.